GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

   :start-after: <!-- SPHINX_FIELD_CASE_Co2_SOLVER -->
   :end-before: <!-- SPHINX_FIELD_CASE_Co2_SOLVER_END -->

-In the *CompositionalMultiphaseFlow* (:ref:`CompositionalMultiphaseFlow`), a classical multiphase compositional solver is detailed, including a TPFA discretization, reference to fluid data through *fluidNames*, to solid data through *soldiNames* and to relative permeability model through *relPermNames* attributes.
+In the *CompositionalMultiphaseFlow* (:ref:`CompositionalMultiphaseFlow`), a classical multiphase compositional solver is detailed, including a TPFA discretization, reference to fluid data through *fluidNames*, to solid data through *solidNames* and to relative permeability model through *relPermNames* attributes.

 The *CompositionalMultiphaseWell* (:ref:`CompositionalMultiphaseWell`)  consists in wellbore specifications (see :ref:`TutorialDeadOilBottomLayersSPE10` for detailed tutorial on wells integration).
-As its reservoir counterpart, it includes references to fluid and relative permeabilities models, but also defines *WellControls* sub-tag, that can specified injector and producer `control` spliting between BHP-controlled or rate-controlled.
+As its reservoir counterpart, it includes references to fluid and relative permeabilities models, but also defines *WellControls* sub-tag, that can specified injector and producer `control` splitting between BHP-controlled or rate-controlled.
 Alongside with that attribute are the *targetBHP* and *targetRate*, that specify the maximal admissible pressure and rate for the well.
-The injector specific attribute, *injectionStream*, descibes the composition of the injected mixture.
+The injector specific attribute, *injectionStream*, describes the composition of the injected mixture.

 The coupling section *CompositionalMultiphaseReservoir* describes the binding between those two previous element (see :ref:`TutorialPoroelasticity` for detailed tutorial on coupling physics in GEOSX).
 In addition to bound to the previously described blocks through *flowSolverName* and *wellSolverName* sub-tags, it contains the *initialDt* starting time-step size value and defined the *NonlinearParameters* and *LinearSolverParameters* that are used to control newton-loop and linear solver behaviors.(see :ref:`LinearSolvers` for a detailed description of linear solvers attributes)